TormodLandet/raschii/documentation/theory.rst

 which is non-linear in :math:`\eta` on the free surface where :math:`z=\eta`.
 To find the unknowns the following conditions are requested to be met:

-- The free surface is a stream line, such that :math:`\Psi(x, \eta) = -Q`.
+- The free surface is a streamline, such that :math:`\Psi(x, \eta) = -Q`.
 - The pressure is constant at the free surface (Bernoulli constant :math:`R`).